Proofs of the non-existence of special generic maps on the $3$-dimensional complex projective space: Proofs of our Main Theorems.

-We show (\ref{thm:7.2}). $H_2(M;\mathbb{Z})$ is of rank $l-1$ in the case where the rank of $H_2(W_f;\mathbb{Z})$ is zero. $H_2(M;\mathbb{Z})$ is represented as the internal direct sum of the free commutative subgroup having the basis consisting of exactly $l-1$ elements represented by the $l-1$ spheres in $\{S^{2,j}\}$ before and a finite commutative group.
-We can consider the Poincar\'e duals to the duals to the elements in the basis and regard that they are represented by the $l-1$ connected components of the singular set of $f$ different from $C_0$ as before.
-Note that the duals to the elements in the basis of the free commutative subgroup of $H_2(M;\mathbb{Z})$ form a basis of $H^2(M;\mathbb{Z})$.
+$H_2(M;\mathbb{Z})$ is of rank $l-1$ in the case where the rank of $H_2(W_f;\mathbb{Z})$ is $0$. $H_2(M;\mathbb{Z})$ is represented as the internal direct sum of the free commutative subgroup having the basis consisting of exactly $l-1$ elements represented by the $l-1$ spheres in $\{S^{2,j}\}$ before and a finite commutative group.
+We can consider the Poincar\'e duals to the cohomology duals to the elements in the basis respecting it and regard that they are represented by the $l-1$ connected components of the singular set of $f$ different from $C_0$ as before.
+Note that the cohomology duals to the elements in the basis of the free commutative subgroup of $H_2(M;\mathbb{Z})$ respecting it form a basis of $H^2(M;\mathbb{Z})$.

 We can move each connected component of the $l-1$ connected components of the singular set of $f$ different from $C_0$ by a smooth isotopy so that the resulting image and the original image or the connected component of the singular set are disjoint in $M$.
 In other words, we can have a {\it self-intersection} which is empty.
 We can explain about this fact as in the end of the proof of Theorem \ref{thm:5}. $H_2(W_f;\mathbb{Z})$ is a finite group and $H^2(W_f;\mathbb{Z})$ is the trivial group.
-We can argue similarly to complete the proof of (\ref{thm:7.2}). \end{proof} \begin{proof}[A proof of Theorem \ref{thm:4} via Theorems \ref{thm:6} and \ref{thm:7}] Suppose that ${\mathbb{C}P}^3$ admits a special generic map $f$ into ${\mathbb{R}}^5$.
-Then, the singular set is not connected and consists of exactly two connected components by Theorem \ref{thm:6} and Theorem \ref{thm:7} (\ref{thm:7.1}).
-Furthermore, the rank of $H_2({\mathbb{C}P}^3;\mathbb{Z})$ is $1$ and the rank of $H_2(W_f;\mathbb{Z})$ is $0$.
-This contradicts Theorem \ref{thm:7} (\ref{thm:7.2}). \end{proof}